sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Calendar, optionally with week numbers and event indicators.
 - Your upcoming events for the next week (customizable) at a glance.
 - Time zones, optionally with custom names.
-- Custom format for the date & time in the menu bar. *(macOS 10.15 and later)*
+- Custom format for the date & time in the menu bar.
-- Highlight certain days of the week in the calendar. *(macOS 10.15 and later)*
+- Highlight certain days of the week in the calendar.
 - Search time zones by city (15k cities included offline).
 - Supports all calendar services that the built-in Calendar app supports (iCloud, Google, Outlook, etc).
 - Fully customizable.
 - Lots of in-app keyboard shortcuts for power users.
-- Global keyboard shortcut to open/close the app. *(macOS 10.15 and later)*
+- Global keyboard shortcut to open/close the app.
 - Supports calendar events with HTML formatted notes.
 - Show seconds in the menu bar clock or in the menu.
 (Optional)
-- “Join Zoom Meeting” button on Zoom meeting calendar invites.
+- “Join Meeting” button on Google Meet and Zoom meeting calendar invites.
 - Open calendar events from Google Calendar directly in Google Calendar.
-- Custom color for the date & time menu bar text. *(macOS 10.15 and later)*
+- Custom color for the date & time menu bar text.
-- Comes with multiple menu bar icons to choose from: date in calendar, date with border (like Itsycal), static clock, none. *(macOS 10.15 and later)*
+- Comes with multiple menu bar icons to choose from: date in calendar, date with border (like Itsycal), static clock, none.
-- Comes with a Today widget in the Notification Center for time zones. *(macOS 10.15 and later)*
+- Comes with a Today widget in the Notification Center for time zones.
+- Large text mode.

 <br>